Gozala/degenerate/Readme.md

 [![Browser support](https://ci.testling.com/Gozala/degenerator.png)](http://ci.testling.com/Gozala/degenerator)

-Library lets you create [ES6 generators][] with in the (dis)comfort of ES5 JS environment (like < node@0.11.x) and without syntax sugar.
+Library lets you create [ES6 generators][generators] with in the (dis)comfort of ES5 JS environment (like < node@0.11.x) and without syntax sugar.
 This magic happens at the cost of the syntax transformations at the generator instantiation.
 You can use this with [task.js][], [co][], [suspend][] or any other Generator-based flow control based library without waiting on your favorite JS environment to enable generators for you!

 ## API